coder/code-server/README.md

 We publish self contained `.tar.gz` archives for every release on [github](https://github.com/cdr/code-server/releases).
 They bundle the node binary and compiled native modules.

-1. Download the latest release archive for your system from [github](https://github.com/cdr/code-server/releases)
+1. Download the latest release archive for your system from [github](https://github.com/cdr/code-server/releases).
-2. Unpack the release
+2. Unpack the release.
-3. You can run code-server by executing `bin/code-server`
+3. You can run code-server by executing `./bin/code-server`.

-Add the code-server `bin` directory to your `$PATH` to easily execute it without the full path every time.
+Add the code-server `bin` directory to your `$PATH` to easily execute `code-server` without the full path every time.

-Here is an example script for installing and using a self-contained code-server release on Linux:
+Here is an example script for installing and using a self-contained `code-server` release on Linux:

 ```bash
 curl -sSL https://github.com/cdr/code-server/releases/download/3.3.0/code-server-3.3.0-linux-amd64.tar.gz | sudo tar -C /usr/local -xz